ojo-network/ojo/x/oracle/README.md

 The Oracle module provides the Ojo blockchain with an up-to-date and accurate price feed of exchange rates of multiple currencies against the USD.

-As price information is extrinsic to the blockchain, the Ojo network relies on validators to periodically vote on current exchange rates, with the protocol tallying up the results once per `VotePeriod` and updating the on-chain exchange rates as the weighted median of the ballot.
+As price information is extrinsic to the blockchain, the Ojo network relies on validators to periodically vote on current exchange rates, with the protocol tallying up the results once per `VotePeriod` and updating the on-chain exchange rates as the median of the ballot.

 > Since the Oracle service is powered by validators, you may find it interesting to look at the [Staking](https://github.com/cosmos/cosmos-sdk/tree/main/x/staking#readme) module, which covers the logic for staking and validators.